The Complete Carl Barks Disney Library: Related

 In 2011 it was announced that Fantagrapics would participate in the Free Comic Book Day promotion campaign in May, 2012.
-For this occasion they would release a comic book titled, Disney's Donald Duck Family Comics, an issue featuring reprinted duck stories by Carl Barks.
+For this occasion they would release a comic book titled, Walt Disney's Donald Duck Family Comics, an issue featuring reprinted duck stories by Carl Barks.
 The issue contained the three stories: The Round Money Bin, Donald Duck's Worst Nightmare and Somethin' Fishy Here, as well as eight one-page gag comics.

 Foreign versions

 Brazilian version

 The Brazilian version is titled Coleção Carl Barks Definitiva and was initially published by Editora Abril from 2016 to 2018, when the publisher ended its contract with Disney.
 In November 2019, Panini Comics resumed the collection.